ronilan/event-loop.crumb/README.md

 The `event-loop` function expects two parameters `state` and `listeners`
 - `state` is a data structure of the user choice that will persist between loops.
-- `listeners`: `list` - "entities" listening to events.
+- `listeners`: `list` - a list of "entities" listening to events.
 Each "entity" is by itself a `list` containing exactly five event functions.
 Each of those functions will be called when each of the currently supported events happens.
 Listeners are proccessed in the order in which they are listed and the functions are called in the following order: 1 (loop), 2 (keypress), 3 (mouse move), 4 (mouse click) and finally 0 (state changed).

 A minimal example that prints a never ending progress bar will look like this:
 ```
 listeners = (list
-  (list void {(print "=")} void void void)
+  (list void {(print "=")} void void void) // state loop keypress move click
 )
 state = void